SankarSrin/Digital-Halftoning/README.md

 - floyd-steinberg error diffusion

-**The code for Point Process Statistics is also included
+**The code for Point Process Statistics is also included:

 For details refer to blog: